manav870/Know-Your-Future/README.md

 ### Step 1: Get Your Palm Ready! 🖐️

-1. Find a palm (yours works best, but we won't judge if you borrow one)
+ Find a palm (yours works best, but we won't judge if you borrow one)
-2. Take a photo or find a palm image online
-3. Save it as `palm.png` in the `assets/` folder
-4. Make sure it's clear enough that our "advanced scanning technology" can see it

 **Pro Tip:** If your palm is blurry, the future might come out blurry too! 📸

-### Step 2: Prepare Your "Future" 🎥

-1. Get a video (any video - could be a cat video, could be your future self, we don't judge)
-2. Save it as `future-video.mp4` in the `assets/` folder
-3. Make it interesting!
-This is YOUR future we're talking about!

-**Fun Ideas:**
-- A video of you winning at life
-- A compilation of your best moments
-- A cat doing something hilarious
-- Literally anything that makes you smile

 ### Step 3: Open the Magic Portal 🌟